registerguard/rssonpublish/README.md

 To make an new instance, create a new directory and give it the necessary files.

 The config file is technically the only one you need.
-(Maybe the logs directory too?)
-With the config file set up, your id file and log file should be created automatically.
+(Maybe the logs directory too? - Yes) With the config file set up, your id file and log file should be created automatically.

 ## How to push changes live